scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

          # Yield a simulation setting
          yield sim_setting

-Where *analysis_parameters* is the dictionary with the inputs and *iter_number* is the total number of simulations to be performed.
+Where *analysis_params* is the dictionary with the inputs and *iter_number* is the total number of simulations to be performed.
 At that time the function yields one dictionary with one set of inputs, which will be used to run a simulation.
 Later the *sim_settings* function is called again and another simulation is run until the loop iterations reach